 To increase the threads for NHTTP and JMS transports

-- Open the wso2server.sh or wso2server.bat file in your
+- Open the integrator.sh or integrator.bat file in your

 To increase the threads for just the JMS transport